 - It is suggested that Pregnant Women must not consume Ashwagandha as it stimulates early delivery.

-- It is also known as Indian Ginseng or Winter Berry.
+- Also known as Indian Ginseng or Winter Berry.

 - It is recorded that Ashwagandha’s healing qualities have helped in the treatment of chronic diseases like Alzheimer’s, Cancer, and Anxiety.

-For its medicinal properties and elements, uses of Ashwagandha includes-
+For its medicinal properties and elements, Ashwagandha uses includes:

 - Curing stress and anxiety